Contemporary knowledge about God, Evolution, and the meaning of human life.

 Now let us consider one of such schemes known in Hinduism.

 At the beginning a person — both in psychogenesis (development in a series of incarnations) and in ontogenesis (individual development within one incarnation) is a student.
 At this stage people are unable to create anything on their own.
-They are learning.
-They are learning, in particular, by helping others in the capacity of a servant (in the widest and positive sense of this word, not just as a domestic help).
+They are learning, learning, for example, by helping others in the capacity of a servant (in the widest and positive sense of this word, not just as a domestic help).

 Later, having acquired a lot of knowledge and experience, having developed an intellect, one becomes a grihastha (householder).